slayerjk/go-multiotp-ldap-users-web-portal/README.md

 1) User(domain user) tries to authenticate USER_DOM_ fqdn, basedn and login/pass creds.

-The app tries to do LDAPS bind, if success:
+The app tries to do LDAPS bind(and 2fa(OTP) is -2fa flag is set), if success:

 get user's DisplayName attribute(to show on page) and -> login to page with their QR.